joelapsansky/PyBer-Analysis/README.md

   -Incentivize drivers to stay in areas with demand instead of traveling elsewhere
 * Consider changing the way fares are charged in order to push the averages between city types closer together
   -Look at charging per unit of distance, per trip, or even subscription-based plans
-  -Implement minimum fares in cities to avoid cost burdens from short trips, and give suburban and urban riders a discount if they are traveling close to customers in demand
+  -Implement minimum fares in cities to avoid cost burdens from short trips, and give suburban and rural riders a discount if they are traveling close to customers in demand